A dog and his human hiking in the mountains of Colorado.

 Train Your Dog Ahead of Time

-As with humans, hiking Colorado trails at both lower and higher elevations can cause problems for dogs.
-Heat stroke, dehydration, exhaustion, and altitude sickness are just some of the potential risks.
+As with humans, hiking Colorado trails at both lower and higher elevations can cause problems for dogs, including, heat stroke, dehydration, exhaustion, and altitude sickness.
 You can minimize the chance of these occurring by first making sure your dog has had a recent physical check-up and is healthy enough to handle hiking in general, both at lower and higher elevations.
+You should also follow these training & hiking guidelines:

 Basic Commands